 So the audio head-tracking has already been used for years with the right surround sound speakers configuration.
 Now this technology get’s already built into headphones.
 I like to consider it as the new ANC (active noise canceling).
 It quickly got integrated into the newer products.
 But with headphones you don’t need your eyes, right?
 So let’s have a closer listen what our ears can do:

 The vast majority where audio head tracking is involved is in combination with visual media.
 An example for an audio only head-tracking application would be AR soundwalks, but there is currently not really a market for this, it’s interesting but very niche.
 However, just recently Apple announced dynamic head tracking support for its music streaming service Apple Music.

-Head tracking support for Apple Spatial Audio is actually not that new, the VOD (video on demand) sector offers head tracking since the inception of Apple’s Spatial Audio.
+Head tracking support for Apple Spatial Audio is actually not that new, the VOD (video on demand) sector offers head tracking since the inception of Apple’s turn on surround sound.
 Which is, to be fair, still quite new.
 You can learn more about that here.